-Frieseke's masterpiece of 1912 was painted in his Giverny home, where he was a neighbor to French Impressionist Claude Monet.
-The term "Decorative Impressionism" was coined by an art writer referring to Frieseke's style which combined decorative style, expressively using color and pattern, with classic Impressionist interest in atmosphere and sunlight.
-Frieseke's style is reminiscent of Renoir's light and colorful palette.
+Frieseke's masterpiece of 1912 was painted in his Giverny home, where he was a neighbour to French Impressionist Claude Monet.
+The term "Decorative Impressionism" was coined by an art writer referring to Frieseke's style which combined decorative style, expressively using colour and pattern, with classic Impressionist interest in atmosphere and sunlight.
+Frieseke's style is reminiscent of Renoir's light and colourful palette.

 Generating much attention during the sale were American landscapes, including a radiant woodland landscape, "Brook in Woods" by Albert Bierstadt that achieved $146,500 and an alluring "Haze in the Valley" by Charles Courtney Curran that sold for $80,500.
 John Marin's "Village, Maine" reached $60,000 and a triumphant cityscape "Manhattan in Winter" by Guy Carleton Wiggins brought $134,500.